 From a very young age, I’ve always wanted to travel.
 To explore the world; to see how people live in different countries, learn about history, cultures and traditions.
 And

-But when I first decided I wanted to travel and backpack around Southeast Asia for 6 months I felt just as much anxious and scared, as I felt excited.
+But when I decided I wanted to travel and backpack 6 months I felt just as anxious as I felt excited.

 I didn’t personally know anyone who’d travelled or backpacked for such a period of time.
 I had no family or friends to go to for advice.
 So I took to the internet with my 101 questions.
+I searched for all the first time backpacker tips there were online.
 I pretty much googled everything you could possibly think of.

 A few weeks ago a cousin of mine messaged me with those similar questions I originally had.
 He’s never been travelling before so all of those nerves I had, he’s experiencing them now too!
 He’s currently working this way through Cambodia – hope the travelling is going well Akash!
-So after answering his many questions, which still keep coming in daily, I decided to write a post for anyone else in the same boat.
+A

 BEFORE YOU GO

 This really depends on where you want to go.
 If you’ve already picked the part of the world you want to travel to, that’s great!
 The next thing to do is get the map out.
 Look at the geography of the country or countries you want to visit.
 Circle where exactly you want to visit, and what you want to see in each country / city.
 From there figure out the logistics.
 Is it better to travel from North to South, or East to West.
 You don’t want to be wasting money and time going back on yourself.

 Also if you’re planning on visiting a few countries take a look at flight prices.
 S

 How long should I stay in each place for?

 This is where I would say have a rough plan, but be flexible!
 You might decide you love one place and want to stay there longer.
 Equally, might get somewhere and realise you hate it and want to leave right away.